ctcg-blog/ctcg-blog.github.io/_posts/2024-07-26-Building-VulnAD.md

 5. Right-click on the folder, go to “Properties” > “Sharing” > “Share” > “Share” > “Yes, turn on network discovery…”

-## Set GPO to diable AV
+## Set GPO to disable AV

-Disable Windows Defender for lab purposes
+Disable Windows Defender because ain't nobody got time for that.
 1. Open Group Policy Management as an administrator.
 2. Expand the Forest > Domains > domain.local.
 3. Right-click and create a new Group Policy Object (GPO) named “Disable Windows Defender” in this domain.